Teach locally starting your first year.

 Our Financial Aid office can answer any questions you have about scholarships, grants or filling out the FAFSA.

-Michelle Fish teaches reading and language arts courses in both the undergraduate and AGS programs.
+Michelle Fish teaches reading and language arts courses in both the undergraduate and AGS programs, and leads the traditional student teaching program.

-She has experience as an educational training specialist, first grade teacher, and children’s ministries director at a church servicing over 300 children.
-Fish earned a M.S. in elementary education and a graduate reading minor from Indiana University South Bend, and is a doctoral candidate for a Ph.D. in curriculum and instruction from Andrews University.
+She has experience as an educational technology training specialist, first grade teacher, and children’s ministries director at a church servicing over 300 children.
+1994 Bethel College graduate, Fish earned a master’s in elementary education with a graduate reading minor from Indiana University South Bend, and a Ph.D. in Curriculum and Instruction from Andrews University.

-Fish maintains an Indiana teaching license in elementary education.
-She holds professional memberships with the International Literacy Association, ASCD (formerly the Association for Supervision and Curriculum Development), and IAACS (International Association for the Advancement of Curriculum Studies).
+Fish maintains a professionalized Indiana teaching license in both general elementary education and reading.
+She holds professional memberships with the International Literacy Association and ASCD (formerly the Association for Supervision and Curriculum Development).

 Diane Myers has her Bachelor of Science, Masters of Science and Principal Licensure Program degrees from Indiana University.
 She teaches undergraduate courses, including special education for general education teachers, and graduate courses in classroom management and transition to teaching.
 Her work focuses on educational leadership, learning disabilities, and mild and moderate/severe disabilities.